Obihoernchen/ChaosWG-Manager/README.md

 ```
 or use a virtualenv.

-Afterwards you should edit the secret keys in `config.py`.
+Afterwards you should create a `custom-config.py` file to overwrite the default secret keys of `config.py`.

 ### Run
 For debugging/testing purposes simply execute `python3 run.py`.